ugoertz/kombilo/doc/manual.rst

 To update the template file with all messages that should be translated (the *pot file*), do::

-  xgettext -L Python -d kombilo -s *.py ../lang/en/LC_MESSAGES/kombilo.po
+  xgettext -d kombilo -s *.py lang/en/LC_MESSAGES/kombilo.po

 (This does not fetch the text from ``default.cfg`` that should be translated, so if things changed there, they have to be added manually.)

 Then, for all (non-English) languages, do::

-  msgmerge -N ../lang/LANGUAGE/LC_MESSAGES/kombilo.po kombilo.po > new.po
+  msgmerge -N lang/LANGUAGE/LC_MESSAGES/kombilo.po kombilo.po > new.po
-  mv new.po ../lang/LANGUAGE/LC_MESSAGES/kombilo.po
+  mv new.po lang/LANGUAGE/LC_MESSAGES/kombilo.po

 You can then translate strings using a tool like ``poedit``.
 Finally, you have to compile the ``po`` files to ``mo`` files, for instance using ``poedit`` or